sbysiak/FIT_QC_primer/FIT_QC_primer.md

 # FIT QC tasks

 List of tasks implemented for FIT (FV0 and FT0 for now):
 - DigitQcTask -- main QcTasks, dumps to 1- and 2D histograms most of the information available in digits.
-In particular it generates separately BC-orbit maps for: all events, for each trigger and for each FEE piece (PM and TCM).
+In particular it generates separately BC distributions for: all events, for each trigger and for each FEE piece (PM and TCM).

-- TriggerQcTask -- takes information from PMs and repeats the logic implemented on TCM to validate the triggers
+It also contains functionality from old `TriggerQcTask` -- taking information from PMs and repeating the logic implemented on TCM to validate the triggers

+- DigitQcTaskLaser and TH1ReductorLaser -- similar to `DigitQcTask` with limited functionality, to be used in laser runs.
+Reductor is responsible for fitting amplitude distribution for each channel, including reference channel, which contains two peaks.

-- BasicPPTask -- postprocessing task which computes trigger rates (+ TPofiles for time and amplitude VS channel)
+- PostProcTask -- postprocessing task which computes trigger rates and combines registered BC distribution with the LHC filling scheme (aka BC pattern) and finds the events which are out-of-the-bunch.

-- OutOfBunchCollTask and OutOfBunchCollCheck -- postprocessing that combines BcOrbitMap with the LHC filling scheme (aka BC pattern) and finds the events which are out-of-the-bunch.
-Checker compares ratio of out-of-the-bunch events to all events with warning/error thresholds.
+- OutOfBunchCollCheck - compares ratio of out-of-the-bunch events to all events with warning/error thresholds.

 - CFDEffCheck -- for each channel computes efficiency of getting charge information when time information was available (charge is not available - and set to zero - in case of time miscalibration).

+- GenericCheck -- checker which implements series of simple checks, like histogram (1D/2D) mean within predefined range, stddev below certain threshold, last point of graph within range, overflow bin to integral ratio below threshold.
+It can be also easily extended for any check which requires comparison of value extracted from single MO with some threshold.
+Each single check is activated by specifying its warning and error thresholds in the config

 - CalibrationTask and ChannelTimeCalibrationCheck -- check performance of time offset calibration procedure

+## Configuration

+### Description of selected parameters:

+- `DigitQcTask`:
+  - "ChannelIDs" - selects channels for which separate ampl/time histogram will be generated.
+Meant to limit number of produces objects.
+  - "ChannelIDsAmpVsTime" - same but for AmpVsTime 2D histograms per channel.
+This histogram is more important because this correlation cannot be retrieved from 2D: TimeVsChannel or AmpVsChannel
+  - "binning_\<MoName\>" - parameter to modify binning of histogram
+  - triggers settings for trigger validation in software, description for FT0:
+    - "trgThresholdTimeLow/High" - time window for vertex trigger
+    - "trgModeSide" - mode for central and semi-central triggers, may operate on either side, their sum or AND condition for both sides, options: "A", "C", "A+C", "A&C"
+    - "trgModeThresholdVar" - mode for central and semi-central triggers, which can operate either on amplitudes or number of fired channels, options: "Ampl", "Nchannels"
+    - "trgThreshold(S)Cen[A/C/Sum]" - trigger threshold for (semi-)central trigger, expressed in ADC channels or number of channels depending on "trgModeThresholdVar"
+- `CFDEffCheck`:
+  - "deadChannelMap" - list of channels which are excluded from the check (they will not raise any alarm)
+- `PostProcTask`:
+  - "timestampSourceLhcIf", chooses which instance of `GRPLHCIFData` (containing BC pattern) should be used by selecting source of timestamp used to query the CCDB, see also: [this topic](https://alice-talk.web.cern.ch/t/access-to-timestamp-of-data/1309/2) for some discussion.
+Options:
+    - "last" - picks the last available object from the CCDB
+    - "trigger" - uses object which is valid at the timestamp provided by the `Trigger` class object passed to `PostProcTask::update`
+    - "metadata" - uses object valid at the timestamp extracted from the metadata of MO "BCvsTriggers" (key="TFcreationTime").
+This field contains timestamp propagated from `ProcessingContext::services().get<o2::framework::TimingInfo>().creation` in `DigitQcTask::monitorData()`.
+Once this is filled properly for , this options could be used also in online running.
+    - "cycleDurationMoName" - name of MO which should be used in trigger rates calculations.
+See: [Note on Trigger Rates](#note-on-trigger-rates)
+    - "init/updateTrigger" - for now (2022.10.05) it's important to trigger on the last object added to the object manager in `DigitQcTask`, otherwise it may result in picking object from different cycles due to tiny differences in their timestamps.
+Currently, it's [FV0/FT0/FDD]/MO/DigitQcTask/TriggersCorrelation.
+The same is valid for any PP task, in particular for `TrendingTask`.
+[This jira ticker](https://alice.its.cern.ch/jira/browse/QC-826) should fix it.
+- `GenericCheck`: each simple check has two parameters which are warning and error thresholds.
+If parameter contains "Min" ("Max") then the value has the lower (upper) restriction.
+For instance "thresholdWarningMaxStddevX" and "thresholdErrorMaxStddevX" put on limit on the maximum allowed standard deviation on x-axis (no limit from the bottom).
+Window of allowed values is obtained as two separate checks, e.g.
+      "thresholdWarningMinMeanX":"-40",
+      "thresholdErrorMinMeanX":"-50",
+      "thresholdWarningMaxMeanX":"40",
+      "thresholdErrorMaxMeanX":"50"
+corresponds to condition: Warning if abs(mean(x))>40 and  Error if abs(mean(x))>50

 ### Note on Trigger Rates